What is JustCity Leadership Institute?

 • Tallit and tefillin (optional)

 JTS is easily accessible from all New York City metropolitan area airports, train and bus stations, and by car.
 Students commuting to campus daily take the #1 Broadway local subway or one of several buses (M104, M4, or M60) directly to JTS.
 All admitted students receive detailed travel instructions.

 When is the deadline to apply?

-Applications will be available beginning December 1, 2013.
-The deadline to apply is April 1, 2014.
+Applications are available on the website.
+The deadline to apply is April 1, 2016.
 Admissions decisions will be made on a rolling basis.

 When will I be notified of the decision?

 Decisions are made on a rolling basis.
 You should get a decision within a month of the office receiving a completed application.
 It is up to the student to make sure that all parts of the application have been received by the office.

 Tuition for JustCity Leadership Institute is $2,750, which includes all programming fees, room, and board.

 JustCity Leadership Institute offers limited scholarships to students who demonstrate financial need.
 Applicants must be citizens or permanent residents of the United States.
 To be considered for a scholarship, applicants must submit a complete JustCity Leadership Institute application and the separate scholarship application by April 1, 2016.